andriusmk/my-speccy/README.md

 ## Installation

 Just load it in Xcode and run.
+Just be warned that you'll not see anything interesting because the "brain" is still missing.

 ## Release History